Some of the key ideas included in this work

-Human brains, like the brains of ancient mathematicians, include mechanisms (collections of interacting virtual machines -- discussed in Sloman(2013,ff)), that are closely related to mechanisms in brains of many other intelligent species, e.g. squirrels, crows, and elephants, and pre-verbal human toddlers.
+Human brains, like the brains of ancient mathematicians, include mechanisms (collections of interacting virtual machines -- discussed in Sloman(2013,ff)), with sub-mechanisms that are closely related to mechanisms in brains of many other intelligent species, e.g. squirrels, crows, and elephants, and pre-verbal human toddlers.
 It seems to me that those abilities cannot be explained by current psychology or neuroscience, or fashionable "Deep Learning" systems.
 We may need revolutionary ideas, especially about natural forms of information processing, including evolved varieties of compositionality.

 Sharp and fuzzy learning

 Compare: use of mathematical structures and processes produced by composition to produce sharp conclusions that don't need to mention probabilities of correctness......

 with use of "soft" information (statistical correlations) to produce probabilities rather than definite conclusions.
 Why can't linked solid impermeable rings become unlinked? vs how much force is needed to separate them by breaking one?